getodk/docs/odkx-src/scan-using.rst

   Text boxes and text fields cannot be digitized.
 However, Scan will capture an image of text boxes (not text fields: text fields are to be used primarily as labels on your form), and when verifying data in Survey you can type in the data directly into the app.

   .. image:: /img/scan-using/scan-transcribe-text.*
-    :alt: View of a scanned text field in ODK Survey
+    :alt: View of a scanned text field in ODK-X Survey
     :class: device-screen-vertical

 .. _scan-using-survey-finalize: